 Delaware law may limit our ability to pay cash dividends on the convertible preferred stock.
 Under Delaware law, cash dividends on our convertible preferred stock may only be paid from surplus or, if there is no surplus, from the corporation's net profits for the current or preceding fiscal year.
 Delaware law defines "surplus" as the amount by which the total assets of a corporation, after subtracting its total liabilities, exceed the corporation's capital, as determined by its board of directors.
 Since we are not profitable, our ability to pay cash dividends will require the availability of adequate surplus.
-Even if adequate surplus is available to pay cash dividends on the convertible preferred stock, we may not have sufficient cash to pay dividends on the convertible preferred stock or we may choose not to declare the dividends.
+Even if adequate surplus is available to pay cash dividends on the convertible preferred stock, we may not have sufficient cash to pay dividends on the convertible preferred stock.
 If that was to happen, holders of preferred stock would be granted certain additional rights until such dividends were paid.